 In 2014, after reviewing the second reminder email content previously used, it was decided to revise the email content in the event that it was contributing to the issues encountered in 2013.
-The email sending name was updated from Institute for Social Research to U-M Institute for Social Research to help those that may never have heard of ISR to show that it is part of the U-M. All subject lines were updated.
+The "sender's" name on the email was updated from Institute for Social Research to U-M Institute for Social Research to help those that may never have heard of ISR to show that it is part of the U-M. All subject lines were updated.
 The content of all messages was updated to include, personalization, an exposed survey URL, contact information, the principal investigator, and the same U-M wordmark used in the survey (see Appendix D).